 As a non-profit, charitable organization dedicated to taking a leadership role in responding to sexualized violence in our community SSAIC is proud to deliver the following public education initiatives in and around the community of Saskatoon.
-If you need help finding an appropriate service partner in an area outside of Saskatoon, please consult the Sexual Assault Services of Saskatchewan website for someone in your area who may be able to help.
+If you need help finding an appropriate service partner in an area outside of Saskatoon, please consult the Sexual Assault Services of Saskatchewan website (SASS) for someone in your area who may be able to help.

 There are also downloadable resources available through our website.

 For questions regarding any public education presentation listed below, please contact our office.

 July 2019: Please note that our availability to deliver public education is extremely limited at this time due to staffing capacity.

 This 2-day intensive course is designed for professionals and paraprofessionals who may receive a disclosure of sexual abuse/assault as a part of their work with children, youth, and adults, or vulnerable populations including new Canadians and people with disabilities.
 Crisis workers, those who work in mental health and addictions, teachers and administrators can all benefit from this course which explains the impacts of sexual violence throughout a lifetime, the communication skills needed to provide an effective response, and appropriate referral resources.

 Offered multiple times a year, this course is facilitated by accredited SSAIC staff and hosted at The Willows Golf and Country Club.
 Learn more about the First Responder training program and upcoming dates here.

 There is a registration fee for this 2-day course which includes meals and training materials.

 - “I’m the Boss of Me”: Child Sexual Abuse Prevention Program